Theshedman/memory-card-game/README.md

   ```

 ## Dependencies
 In as much as I really tried to avoid using frameworks, I couldn't escape [FontAwesome](https://fontawesome.com/).
-All the I mages I used for the Memory card game are totally from them and so my game wholly depend on the [FontAwesome](https://fontawesome.com/)
+All the images I used for the Memory card game are totally from them and so my game wholly depend on the [FontAwesome](https://fontawesome.com/)

 ## Experience
 I gained a lot of experience during the memory card game project.
 Not only do I learnt how to manipulate the DOM with Javascript but I also have the feeling that I can now build an interactive web page, and a game at that.
 There is this feeling of achievement and gladness that overwhelms my heart, The feeling that I have been look for long time.
 I can now gladly pick up a static sweb age and make it dynamic using lessons I learned during the project.